cheftonic92/filmappchef/README.md

 **English**

-FilmAppChef3 is a mobile application developed in Kotlin using Jetpack Compose.
+FilmAppChef is a mobile application developed in Kotlin using Jetpack Compose.
 The app allows users to rate and organize movies by consuming data from the TMDB API.
 It offers a modern and user-friendly interface, showcasing the capabilities of mobile development with Kotlin and Jetpack Compose.

 ## Features